Elementary Education, P-5

 As part of the admission criteria for the education program, candidates must have completed the following required courses with a grade of C or higher:

-• Public Speaking (COMM 2103) or equivalent transfer course for Demonstration of Communication competency;
+• Presentation Design & Delivery (COMM 1203) or equivalent transfer course for Demonstration of Communication competency;

-• Writing Studies I (ENGL 1013), unless waiver requirements are met, Writing Studies II (ENGL 1023), or equivalent transfer course for Demonstration of Communication competency; and
+• Writing Studies I (ENGL 1013) or Writing Studies I with Lab (ENGL 1004), unless waiver requirements are met, and Writing Studies II (ENGL 1023) or equivalent transfer course for Demonstration of Communication competency; and

 • General education mathematics course, as determined by the candidate’s general education program.